-Full-time students in programs of study with Boyce College can take courses at one of the following schools without paying tuition at these schools.
-Students will be charged the per-hour degree fee through Boyce College.
+Full-time Boyce students enrolled in a degree program who meet the Metroversity requirements can take courses at one of the following schools without paying tuition at these schools.
+They must pay registration fees to Boyce College and any applicable course fees to the institution at which they are taking the course.
 Courses must be taken during fall and spring semesters only-not January or summer terms.

-- Bellarmine College (Louisville, Kentucky) - Indiana University Southeast (New Albany, Indiana) - Jefferson Community College (Louisville, Kentucky) - Louisville Presbyterian Theological Seminary (Louisville, Kentucky) - Spalding University (Louisville, Kentucky) - University of Louisville (Louisville,
+- Bellarmine College (Louisville, Kentucky) - Indiana University Southeast (New Albany, Indiana) - Jefferson Community College (Louisville, Kentucky) - Louisville Presbyterian Theological Seminary (Louisville, Kentucky) - Spalding University (Louisville, Kentucky) - University of Louisville (Louisville, Kentucky)

-Kentucky)